armada-ths/old.armada.nu/content/news/core-values-under-fliken-about.md

 ---
 ## DIVERSITY

-THS Armada wants to inspire students and companies to create a more inclusive workplace.
-Therefore a special area, called Diversity room, is set up in KTHB during the fair.
-Companies and organizations located in this area wants to emphasize the importance of inclusion and diversity.
+THS Armada wants to inspire students and companies on making their workplace inclusive.
+Therefore a special area called Diversity room, is set up in KTHB during the fair.
+Companies and organizations located here wants to emphasize the importance of inclusion and diversity.

 Companies participation in Diversity Room 2017, KTHB